JohnCSu/mojo_lbm/README.md

 </table>

 ## Features
-1. Single SRT Kernel for all dimensions leveraging mojo metaprogramming
+1. Single SRT Kernel for all dimensions and lattice models (D2Q9, D3Q19 and D3Q27) leveraging mojo metaprogramming
 2. Layout independent kernel so works for row/col major arrays and tiled arrays (e.g. a row major tile embedded in a col major tiler) using natual indexing.
 Tile size can be adjusted
 3. Leverages only the mojo std library for setup and solver (leverages python for visualisation)
-4. For FP32/FP32 256^3 cube ~ 2000 MLUPs for D3Q19 on RTX 2070 Super
+4. For FP32/FP32 256^3 cube ~ 2200 MLUPs for D3Q19 on RTX 2070 Super

 ## Limitations
 1. Single GPU Only for now
 2. Only Bounceback BC and bounceback with applied velocity availiable
+3. No async loading (only availiable for NVIDIA Ampere and above) for shared memory load for flags

 ## LBM
 Lattice Boltzmann Method (LBM) is a fluid simulation based on the Boltzmann Equation and specifically made for GPU like compute.
 It is an explicit time stepping algorithim (so no solving systems of equations) and performed on a structured grid.
 The Single relaxation time (SRT) model implemented is designed for incompressible flow (Mach number less than 0.3)